Economy of New Zealand: Inequality

+In 2020, the OECD gave New Zealand a Gini inequality coefficient of 0.320 or 25th (out of 37) in the OECD.

 Superannuation

 New Zealand has a universal superannuation scheme.
-Everyone aged 65 years old or over, who is a New Zealand citizen or permanent resident and who normally lives in New Zealand at the time they apply is eligible.
+Only people who are aged 65 years old or over, are New Zealand citizens or permanent residents and who are residing in New Zealand at the time of application are eligible.
 They must also have lived in New Zealand for at least 10 years since they turned 20 with five of those years being since they turned 50.
 Time spent overseas in certain countries and for certain reasons may be counted for New Zealand superannuation.
 New Zealand superannuation is taxed, the rate of which depends on superannuitants' other income.
 The amount of superannuation paid depends on the person's household situation.
 For a married couple the net tax amount is set by legislation to be no less than 66% of net average wage.

 Because of the growing number of elderly becoming eligible, superannuation costs rose from $7.3 billion a year in 2008 to $10.2 billion in 2014.
 In 2011 there were twice as many children in New Zealand as elderly (65 and over); by 2051 there are projected to be 60% more elderly than children.
 In the ten years from 2014, the number of New Zealanders over the age of 65 was projected to grow by about 200,000.

 This poses a significant problem for superannuation.
 The government gradually increased the age of eligibility from 61 to 65 between 1993 and 2001.
 In that year the Labour Government of Helen Clark introduced the New Zealand Superannuation Fund (known as the "Cullen Fund" after Minister of Finance Michael Cullen) to part-fund the superannuation scheme into the future.
 As at October 2014, the fund managed NZ$27.11 billion, 15.9% of which it invested within New Zealand.

 In 2007 the same Government introduced a new individual saving-scheme, known as KiwiSaver.
 KiwiSaver principally targets growing people's retirement savings, but younger participants can also use it to save a deposit for their first home.
 The scheme is voluntary, work-based and managed by private-sector companies called "KiwiSaver providers".
 As of 30 June 2014 KiwiSaver had 2.3 million active members (60.9% of New Zealand's population under 65).
 NZ$4 billion was contributed annually, and a total of NZ$19.1 billion has been contributed since 2007.

 Consumption

-New Zealanders see themselves as first-world consumers with first-world tastes and habits - mitigated only slightly by the country's remoteness from main global producers.
+New Zealanders see themselves as first-world consumers with first-world tastes and habits – mitigated only slightly by the country's remoteness from main global producers.

+In 2023, New Zealand's Final Consumption Expenditure was 199.99 billion.